Xx-COBA-xX/pockaw/README.md

 #### Designed For

 * **Individuals (Ages 20-35)**
-  * 🎓**Students** who want to easily track their daily spending's and build financial awareness.
+  * **Students** who want to easily track their daily spending's and build financial awareness.
-  * 💼**Employees** interested in managing their monthly income, expenses, and budgeting for future goals.
+  * **Employees** interested in managing their monthly income, expenses, and budgeting for future goals.
-  * 👨‍👩‍👧**Families** needing a simple, effective way to monitor and optimize their household cash flow.
+  * **Families** needing a simple, effective way to monitor and optimize their household cash flow.
-  * 💰**Goal-Driven Savers** looking to turn financial goals and wishlists into reality, keeping an eye on every penny along the way!
+  * **Goal-Driven Savers** looking to turn financial goals and wishlists into reality, keeping an eye on every penny along the way!
 * **Micro to Small Businesses**
-  * 👥**Size**: Perfect for teams of 1-5 people, ideal for small operations needing basic cash flow insights.
+  * **Size**: Perfect for teams of 1-5 people, ideal for small operations needing basic cash flow insights.
-  * 💵**Income**: Suited for businesses with a yearly income of approximately **$3,800 - $4,000 USD** (or **€3,500 - €3,700 EUR**), focusing on streamlined, essential budgeting tools.
+  * **Income**: Suited for businesses with a yearly income of approximately **$3,800 - $4,000 USD** (or **€3,500 - €3,700 EUR**), focusing on streamlined, essential budgeting tools.

 #### Not Designed For

-* 🔗**Bank Account Integration**: This app is geared toward users who manage finances manually, so it doesn’t support linking to bank accounts.
+* **Bank Account Integration**: This app is geared toward users who manage finances manually, so it doesn’t support linking to bank accounts.
-* 🏢**Large Enterprises**: If your business requires bank integration, payroll systems, or vendor payment management, this app may not be the best fit.
+* **Large Enterprises**: If your business requires bank integration, payroll systems, or vendor payment management, this app may not be the best fit.

 > **Why This Matters**
 >
 > Defining our user target helps ensure contributors share the same vision: to build a tool focused on simplicity and accessibility for individuals and small businesses.
 Our goal with Pockaw is to empower users with an easy-to-use, playful, and effective budgeting tool, without the complexities often found in enterprise solutions.

 ***

-### 🔧 Tools We Use
+### Tools We Use

-* 🎨**Figma**: Our go-to design tool for creating beautiful, user-friendly interfaces.
+* **Figma**: Our go-to design tool for creating beautiful, user-friendly interfaces.
-* 💻**Flutter & Dart**: The powerhouse behind Pockaw's cross-platform experience, allowing us to build one app for multiple devices.
+* **Flutter & Dart**: The powerhouse behind Pockaw's cross-platform experience, allowing us to build one app for multiple devices.
-* 🛠️**GitHub**: Serving as our central hub for issue tracking and project management, keeping us organized and on track.
+* **GitHub**: Serving as our central hub for issue tracking and project management, keeping us organized and on track.
-* 🌐**Crowdin**: Enabling seamless collaborative translation and localization so Pockaw reaches users in their native languages.
+* **Crowdin**: Enabling seamless collaborative translation and localization so Pockaw reaches users in their native languages.

 These tools help us bring **Pockaw** to life with efficiency, collaboration, and community-driven improvements.